Before the Dawn (Patrice Rushen album)

-the only song that did not have a jazz artist's sound; it has a more funk tune which features singer Josie James.
+the only song that did not have a jazz artist's sound; it had a more funk tune which featured singer Josie James.
 This would later be compared with songs from her follow-up albums as it showed great resemblance to her work as an R&B singer with Elektra Records.
-Everything else on the album, however, is instrumental jazz — although instrumental jazz that is mindful of R&B, pop, and rock.
+However, everything else on the album, is instrumental jazz — although instrumental jazz is mindful of R&B, pop, and rock.
 The album was a clear step for Rushen as it showed her entrance to R&B music and exit from jazz music.

-Her next album was Shout It Out, which would be her last with Prestige Records.
+Her next album was Shout It Out, her last with Prestige Records.

 Track listing

 All tracks composed and arranged by Patrice Rushen.